robrix/Postmodern-Programming/Postmodern Programming.md

 And you’re not repeating yourself anyway, right?
 It’s not like you’d ever use these values anywhere else; you’d use different values.
 Not repetition at all.

 Of course, while the content varies, the actions do not.
 You’re duplicating the assignment of these two related properties.
 It _is_ repetition; but it appears to be almost unavoidable repetition.
 Oh, you could parameterize the method with two strings, but what has that got you, really?
 At best a convenience that you will, again, use at most once or twice and which saves you, ultimately, nothing.
+As with `-setChild:`, we’re left with discomfort: users have to know _how it works_ to be able to use it or the class containing it safely.

 The commonality this shares with `-setChild:` is also the contrast it has with `-firstObject`: `-setChild:` and `-setUpNavigationItem` both tell the computer _how_ to do something. `-firstObject`, on the other hand, defines _what_ the first object _is_.

 Which is to say: of course `-firstObject` _also_ tells the computer _how_ to accomplish its task: send the count message to self, and if its return value was nonzero then return the result of sending `-objectAtIndexedSubscript:` to self with a parameter of zero; otherwise, return nil.
 But this recipe for _how_ the computer should perform it coincides nicely with its declaration of _what it is_: “the first object of arrays is, when nonempty the one at object 0, and otherwise nil.”

-With `-setUpNavigationItem`, defining the _what_ is almost a contradiction in terms: it’s not a noun, not a concept.
+With `-setUpNavigationItem`, defining the _what_ is a contradiction in terms: it’s not a noun, not a concept.
 It has no value (by which I mean that it declares its return type to be `void`, i.e. no type, no value).
 It was _abstracted_, but in a sense it is not _an abstraction_, but merely an _extraction_ of specific instructions.

 Declarative programming is nebulous, ill-defined, _abstract_.
 For the moment let’s characterize it as the `-firstObject` approach, whereas the `setUpNavigationItem` and `-setChild:` approaches are _imperative_.
 Or, more succinctly: the difference between what and how.